david-a-parry/perturbseq_workflow/README.md

     mamba create --name snakemake  'snakemake-minimal>=5.24.1' 'pandas>=1.1'

-The necessary environements for the different stages of this workflw  will then be created once you run the workflow (see below).
+The necessary environements for the different stages of this workflow  will then be created once you run the workflow (see below).

 ### Your Data